 Throughout the transformation journey, we’ve collaborated with TNB Retail and their customers to co-create innovative solutions.

 Developing new ways of working and skills through the TNB Retail Academy

-Another important aspect of TNB’s transformation agenda focuses on its people – customers and employees – in the retail business, specifically ownership of the transformation, building new skills and embedding more agile ways of working.
+Another important aspect of TNB’s transformation agenda focuses on its people – customers and employees – in the newly formed retail business, specifically ownership of the transformation, building new skills and embedding more agile ways of working.

 When engaging with TNB Retail employees, the EY team focused on their concerns and the support they required to succeed.
 EY’s close collaboration with these employees has proven vital to the ongoing success of the transformation and has changed energy consumption behaviors across the nation.

 “Every employee of TNB Retail must feel they own something, and that they're able to contribute to the journey,” explains Datuk Megat.
 “That can only happen if there is a good co-creation mindset or mentality.
 This is the approach EY brought.”